-Every aspect of our work for nature is enriched and enhanced by volunteers, collectively giving over 70,000 hours last year, in every corner of the county... managing nature reserves, monitoring species, welcoming visitors, leading guided walks, checking livestock, sharing their love of nature with children, serving coffee, delivering magazines, inspiring their community, championing species recovery, fundraising or giving habitat management advice.
+Every aspect of our work for nature is enriched and enhanced by volunteers.
+At the end of March 2024 we had 1,172 active volunteers.
+Collectively they contributed a total of 63,366 hours over the course of the year, supporting all aspects of the Trust's work for wildlife, in every corner of the county... managing nature reserves, monitoring species, welcoming visitors, leading guided walks, checking livestock, sharing their love of nature with children, serving coffee, delivering magazines, inspiring their community, championing species recovery, fundraising or giving habitat management advice.